caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

   *bool*, *optional*, *default = False*

   Indicate that the images to be mosaicked were created using MFS.
-Default is false.